magnus-ISU/GospelOfMagnus/gospel.md

 31 "Simon, Simon, listen!
 Satan has demanded to sift all of you like wheat, 32 but I have prayed for you that your own faith may not fail; and you, when once you have turned back, strengthen your brothers."
 33 And he said to him, "Lord, I am ready to go with you to prison and to death!"

+## Jesus prophecies Peter's denial the first time in John and Luke

 John 13:36-38
 36 Simon Peter said to him, "Lord, where are you going?"
 Jesus answered, "Where I am going, you cannot follow me now; but you will follow afterward."